hermonochy/QuizMaster/README.md

 The speed run game mode challenges you to answer all questions correctly in the shortest time possible.
 If you answer a question incorrectly, you must redo the question.
 If three questions are answered incorrectly, you must redo the entire quiz.
 The game keeps a stopwatch running throughout, and your final time is displayed at the end.
 Currently it is the most difficult game mode.

+##### Survival

+The Survival game mode is a challenging addition to QuizMaster.
+In this mode, players have a limited number of lives to answer questions correctly.
+Each incorrect answer costs a life, and the game ends when the player loses all their lives or answers all questions correctly.
+The objective is to survive as long as possible while maintaining accuracy.
+This mode tests both knowledge and endurance, making it a thrilling experience for quiz enthusiasts.

 ### Preferences

 There is a preferences window where you can change the song, volume, and background colour: